nzilbb/labbcat-js/README.md

 provides functionality for querying and extracting data from LaBB-CAT corpora, directly from JavaScript.

+The current version of this library requires LaBB-CAT version 20200608.1507.

 ## Basic usage

 The following example shows how to perform a search and download audio and Praat TextGrids